Oogway-Technologies/Questworld/README.md

 python -m spacy download en_core_web_md
 ```

-- create an .env file following the env_example file (user you OpenAI credentials)
+- create an .env file following the env_example file (use your OpenAI credentials)

 ## How do I run the app?